 He asked if he could touch, running his smooth fingers over Allison's hands, feeling the slight indents made visible only through color.
 She did the same.
 Thomas's lines could not be felt, but she never considered that lines could be changed, a dotted uncertain future smoothed out by pigment.
 A deceitful man made to seem true with ink.
-Fate could not be fooled, though Allison could.
+Fate could not be fooled, though

 Thus, I was brought up without a father, a destination which is clearly foretold in the mauve loop in the inside of my hand.
-I suspect my father's deceit and my mother's desertion spurred my first distrust of the Sriendi Vastar method, but this was not recorded in my palm.
+I suspect my father's deceit and my People tattooed their palms, inking their lifelines in mother's desertion spurred my first distrust of the

 Around this time, the time of my birth, many deceptions were practiced by the art of tattoo.
 Some even carved thin lines in their palms hoping to fool, not only their fellows, but fate.
-One man tried to achieve immortality, extended his lifeline, making it circle his thumb.
-He severed a large artery, and died, as his palm predicted he would, at twenty-one.

-By the time I was eight, technicians had developed scanners that revealed the truth beneath the ink.
-Oh, a man or woman might still fool someone at a glance, the colored lines drawing a false picture, but beneath the new scanner all was unveiled.
+One man tried to When my mother, Allison, met my father, Thomas, she achieve immortality, extended his lifeline, making it scanners that revealed the truth beneath the ink.
+Oh, a man or woman might still fool someone at a glance, When Abraham went to school he was treated with the colored lines drawing a false picture, but beneath the new scanner all was unveiled.
 Scars showed up for what they were, grooves carved by man instead of destiny.

-Colleges would not admit, nor would employers hire, without performing the scan.
+Colleges would not admit, nor would employers hire, Of course, the children were not experts.
+They could without performing the scan.
 So, though a man might get lucky through lying lines, he would not get an education or a job.
 Resumes became outdated.
 Work experience immaterial.
 Your life was in your hand.

-Soon cheap pocket scanners became available and after optic fiber-scanners were implanted in everyone's eyes, all could see the truth at a glance.
-Deception was rendered worse than useless.
-False lines in ink and self-made scars revealed the deceiver more certainly than a signed confession.
+after optic fiber-scanners were implanted in everyone's eyes, all could see the truth at a glance.
+Deception was By the time of his birth, prosthetics had come a long rendered worse than useless.
+False lines in ink and selfmade scars revealed the deceiver more certainly than a signed confession.
 Duplicity became a thing of the past.
 People followed the lines of their palms like a map of their life, a predestine route to their future.

 For some it was a good thing.
 They saw success in their hands, so they struggled upward, persevering against all obstacles.
 Their career lines were strong, so they studied hard.
-They read true love in their palms and searched until they found it.
+They read true love in their palms instrument, pick a banjo faster than a hillbilly, and key and searched until they found it.